Introduction to Perennial Plant Care

 3. Deadheading and Pruning

 Regularly removing spent blooms, or deadheading, encourages perennials to produce more flowers and prevents the plant from setting seed.
 This practice not only keeps your garden looking tidy but also promotes continuous blooming.
-For instance, balloon flowers (Platycodon) can greatly benefit from this practice.
-Learn more about these flowers in our article on the versatility of Platycodon.
 Additionally, some perennials may require light pruning during the summer to maintain their shape and encourage new growth.

 4. Pest and Disease Control